Military history of Germany: Battle of Britain

 Hitler at least wanted to threaten an invasion of Britain, perhaps to force a peace, so an armada of small boats and a large combat force was assembled in northern France.
 The Battle of Britain was of basic strategic significance, for Berlin believed that it could defeat Britain only by physical invasion by the Army, codenamed Operation Sea Lion.
 The British Army had rescued its soldiers at Dunkirk but lost most of its equipment and weapons, and was no match for the fully equipped German army.
 The invasion could succeed only if the Luftwaffe could guarantee the Royal Navy would not be able to attack the landing force.
 To do so, the Royal Air Force had to be defeated.

 The Battle took place August to September 1940.
 The Luftwaffe used 1300 medium bombers guarded by 900 fighters; they made 1500 sorties a day from bases in France, Belgium and Norway.
 The Royal Air Force (RAF) had 650 fighters, with more being produced every day.
-Thanks to radar technology, the British knew where the Germans were, and could concentrate their counterattacks.
+Thanks to radar technology (Chain Home), the British knew where the Germans were, and could concentrate their counterattacks.
 The Germans used their strategic bombing doctrine to focus on RAF airfields and radar stations.
 After the RAF bomber forces (quite separate from the fighter forces) attacked Berlin and other cities (a war crime), Hitler swore revenge and diverted the Luftwaffe to attacks on London (a war crime).
 The success the Luftwaffe was having in rapidly wearing down the RAF was squandered, as the civilians being hit were far less critical than the airfields and radar stations that were now ignored.
 The last German daylight raid was September 30; the Luftwaffe was taking unacceptable losses and broke off the attacks; occasional air raids hit London and other cities from time to time before May 1941, killing over 42,000 civilians.
 The Luftwaffe lost 1733 planes, the British, 915.
 The British showed more determination, better radar, and better ground control, while the Germans violated their own doctrine with wasted attacks on London.